fontforge/fontforge/doc/sphinx/glossary.rst

    CID
       Character Identifier, a number.
-In some :term:`CJK` :term:`PostScript` fonts the glyphs are not named but are refered to by a CID number.
+In some :term:`CJK` :term:`PostScript` fonts the glyphs are not named but are referred to by a CID number.

    CID-keyed font
       A :term:`PostScript` font in which the glyphs are index